Miles Jupp: Early life

 Jupp was born in 1979 in London and spent his early childhood in West Hampstead.
 He is the son of a minister in the United Reformed Church.
 For much of his life, Jupp believed he was of Belgian stock, descended from 16th-century Huguenot immigrants.
 However, while creating a programme for BBC Radio 4 in 2015, he discovered his roots are actually in Sussex.

 Jupp attended three independent schools: The Hall School in Hampstead, North London; St George's School in Windsor; and Oakham School in Rutland.
-He studied Divinity at the University of Edinburgh.
+He studied divinity at the University of Edinburgh.
 While there, he performed with an improvised comedy troupe, the Improverts, and took part in pantomime productions with the Edinburgh University Theatre Company at Bedlam Theatre.

 Career

 Jupp won So You Think You're Funny?, Leicester Mercury Comedian of the Year in 2001 and was a Perrier Award Best Newcomer nominee in 2003 for his show Gentlemen Prefer Brogues.
 During his appearance on Celebrity Mastermind and Test Match Special in 2011, he claimed to have bluffed his way onto an England cricket tour to India as the cricket correspondent for both BBC Scotland and the Western Mail.
-He wrote Fibber in the Heat, a book about his adventures as a cricket journalist in India.
+He subsequently wrote Fibber in the Heat, a memoir about his adventures as a cricket journalist in India.